Dayton shows resiliency, toughness in victory against Marquette

 Happy Flyer fans in Milwaukee. pic.twitter.com/GNkI1dur8a— David Jablonski (@DavidPJablonski) November 20, 2025

-3: Dayton improved to 2-9 in true road games in the last nine seasons: Dayton’s only other victory in Grant’s tenure came at Southern Methodist in the 2023-24 season.
+3: Dayton improved to 2-9 in true road games in non-conference, regular-season games in the last nine seasons: Dayton’s only other victory in Grant’s tenure came at Southern Methodist in the 2023-24 season.
+Dayton does have two NIT road wins at Toledo (2022) and Florida Atlantic (2025).

 Marquette has now lost two home games in a row — to Maryland and Dayton — after winning 17 non-conference home games.